munificent/ui-as-code/in-progress/parameter-freedom.md

 backwards compatible at the language level.
 Existing method declarations are valid and fit within a subset of what is now expressible.

+However, library maintainers may wish to change their APIs to take advantage of these new features.
+That needs to be done thoughtfully.

+#### Turning named parameters to positional parameters

 In order to take advantage of these features, API designers may want to turn some named parameters (think "child" in Flutter) into positional parameters or vice versa.
 That *is* a breaking change, but can be phased in by supporting both